rafageist/odoo-documentation/Comparisons/Services v18-v19.md

 - When extending task counts, account for template filtering differences (template counts are excluded from active projects).
 - Replace direct references to `_systray_view` or legacy constraint declarations with the new APIs.
 - Ensure privacy-related customizations handle the new `invited_users` visibility option.
+- When overriding recurring logic, respect the new `allow_recurring_tasks` project toggle and indexed `recurrence_id`.

 ## Next steps
 - Review `project.task` changes (recurrence, assignees) for service delivery flows.